Good things come in threes: Make an outdoor side table, coffee table, and serving table using one basic design.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Missing anything?
 Shop Online

-Secure the two remaining legs to a stretcher to create the cross leg assemblies (Project Diagram, Drawing 2); place the top stretcher flush with the top of the legs.
+Secure the remaining legs to the top cross stretchers (C) to create the cross leg assemblies (Project Diagram, Drawing 2); place the top stretcher flush with the top of the legs.
 Secure with glue and screws.
 Do not install the lower cross stretcher(s) at this time.

 Apply the finish.
 For cedar, apply your choice of stain -- we used a natural cedar transparent deck stain applied with a foam roller.
 For the pine, apply an exterior stain-blocking primer and two coats of semigloss exterior paint.
 Finish the tables in your choice of stain or paint (using different colors on the slats gives the tables extra flair).

 Reinstall the top slats (E) and the shelf slats (F).